 I’m not sure it’s the right time because of COVID-19

 Fostering a child has to be at the right time for you and your family.
-The current global situation may have changed your family routine, meaning that you now have the time and space to offer to a foster child.
+The current global situation may have changed your family routine, meaning that you now have the time and space to offer to a looked after child.
 The fostering team will be with you at every step of your journey as we navigate these uncertain times and have guidance available on how to discuss COVID-19 with young people and set up a home-schooling routine.

 I don’t have the skills yet